-While sideRETRO can't deal with CRAN files, we'll need to convert them using samtools.
-And, some steps will require additional files, so at the beginning of a run, the files listed bellow must be at the same directory where the user is running sideRETRO or their correct paths must be supplied at the correspondent option.
+At the beginning of a run, the files listed bellow must be at the same directory where the user is running sideRETRO or their correct paths must be supplied at the correspondent option.
 Files are:

 - 1. A GTF gene annotation file from gencode project (here gencode.v32.annotation.gtf). - 2.
-A custom BED file to serve as black list genomic regions to be ignored (here black_list.bed). - 3.
-A FASTA file with the gencode's Human reference genome, version 38 (here Hg38.fa). - 4.
+A FASTA file with the gencode's Human reference genome, version 38 (here GRCh38_full_analysis_set_plus_decoy_hla.fa). - 3.
 A custom perl script, analyser.pl, to do the final analysis over the VCF file and produce the TSV file in a tabular format.
 The analyser.pl script can be downloaded here.